didriknielsen/didriknielsen.github.io/_news/talk_probai2.md

 inline: true
 ---

-I will give a lecture on normalizing flows at the [Nordic Probabilistic AI School](https://probabilistic.ai/).
+I held a lecture on normalizing flows at the [Nordic Probabilistic AI School](https://probabilistic.ai/).